Hydroponics vs aquaponics – which is easier?

 Aquaponics has the added responsibility of producing fish rather than just plants.
 This can sometimes be used as a clever marketing angle for both aquaponic equipment and produce.

-Added complexity
+Added complexity:

 As you would imagine, combining aquaculture with hydroponics makes things more complex.
 While hydroponic systems rely on a reservoir containing a nutrient solution, in aquaponics the source of nutrition is a tank of live, swimming fish.
+Animals have their own unique needs and are susceptible to toxins, pests and fluctuations in nutrients, pH or temperature that may not affect plants.

-More things to go wrong
+More things to go wrong:

 Adding fish tanks to the mix takes up additional space and also involves more complicated plumbing, which means set-up costs are a lot higher for aquaponic vs hydroponic systems.
+All this means aquaponics involves a far steeper learning curve, and when problems arise there is more plumbing and biology to troubleshoot than in hydroponics.

 Slow to mature

+A very important consideration in hydroponics vs aquaponics is the time it takes for aquaponic systems to become productive.
 Because they rely on microbial communities that are slow to develop and grow, aquaponic systems generally need a lot of time (at least six months, and up to 18 months) before they can be stocked to capacity.

 During that period, production levels are depressed while the system matures and stabilises.